 The distance-decay (d-d) relationship is one of the most commonly studied relationships in macroecology (Nekola & White 1999; Condit et al. 2002; Soininen et al. 2007).
 The relationship quantifies how the similarity of community composition decays with increasing geographic distance between communities, such that communities close together contain more similar species assemblages than those further apart.
 In studies of “macro-organisms”, distance-decay relationships are frequently observed, and may occur over relatively short geographic distances, dependent on the dispersal abilities of the organisms present.

-One group of organisms thought to be capable of frequent, or long distance dispersal are microorganisms.
+Microorganisms are thought to be capable of frequent and/or long-distance dispersal.
 One of the earliest hypotheses about the nature of the microbial distance-decay relationship was formulated by Dutch microbiologist, Baas-Becking.
-Within this hypothesis, Baas Becking postulated that “everything is everywhere but, the environment selects” (EiE, Baas Becking 1934).
-The rationale behind this hypothesis was that microorganisms should be efficient long distance dispersers due to their size and often high population densities.
+Within this hypothesis, Baas Becking postulated that “everything is everywhere but the environment selects” (Baas Becking 1934).
+The rationale behind this hypothesis was that microorganisms should be efficient long distance dispersers due to their small size and often high population densities.
 Therefore, according to EiE, microorganisms should not exhibit a distance-decay relationship because communities separated by large geographic distances will contain the same, globally dispersed species (Finlay 2002; Finlay & Fenchel 2004).

-However, the rapid development of molecular methods to study microbial communities, coupled with the provocative nature of EiE has resulted in an explosion of studies testing the distance-decay relationship in microbial communities.
-These studies have revealed mixed results about this relationship.
-Many have reported relationships, varying in steepness, between microbial community composition and geographic distance for a range of scales and taxa (Dumbrell et al. 2010; Martiny et al. 2011; Barreto et al. 2014).
+However, the rapid development of molecular methods to study microbial communities, coupled with the provocative nature of EiE has resulted in an explosion of studies testing the distance-decay relationship in microbial communities, revealing mixed results.
+Many studies have reported relationships, varying in steepness, between microbial community composition and geographic distance for a range of scales and taxa (Dumbrell et al. 2010; Martiny et al. 2011; Barreto et al. 2014).
 Yet, a great number of studies have also found no correlation between microbial community composition and distance (Hazard et al. 2013; Kivlin et al. 2014).
 Therefore, the universality of this relationship for microbial communities remains unclear.

-Over the past two decades, the tools available to microbial ecologists have advanced to such an extent that we now routinely generate datasets several orders of magnitude larger than what was possible.
+Over the past two decades, the tools available to ecologists have allowed the generation of datasets several orders of magnitude larger.
 From serially sequencing clone libraries, through community fingerprinting methods, and most recently high-throughput sequencing, previous research into the microbial d-d relationship is based upon a plethora of methods with varying degrees of taxonomic resolution and community coverage (Muyzer 1999; Glenn 2011).
 In addition to the varying methods used to study microbial communities, there are now a bewildering array of indices available to quantify the (dis)similarity between microbial communities, including qualitative (based on presence/absence of species), quantitative (based on composition and abundance of species), and phylogenetic (based on relatedness of communities).
 Such indices have different properties in terms of how they weight rare or common species, and in how they are influenced by sample sizes or species richness (Baselga 2012; Beck et al. 2013).
 Therefore, such methodological differences between studies may significantly influence our measurement of the d-d relationship in microbial ecology.